 fbpx

-What is the topic of this study?
+What was the topic of this study?

 Advanced bowel cancers are becoming increasingly common.
 Such tumours involve multiple organs in the pelvic area and have often been heavily pre-treated with radiotherapy or chemotherapy.
 Removing multiple organs (e.g. the bladder, rectum, anus, womb, and ovaries) due to advanced cancers is known as pelvic exenteration, and is often the only possibility of cure for these patients.